 Inbound train 112 at 11 a.m. was the first through service from Rockport after the incident.
-All service to and from Gloucester and Rockport has resumed.
+All service to and from Gloucester and Rockport then resumed.

 Shuttle buses provided travel between the Rockport and West Gloucester stations for several hours.
 CATA ran a shuttle service between the Railroad Avenue Station and the West Gloucester Station, Gloucester police said.

-Individual alerts about other trains will be sent out as needed, the T said.
+Individual alerts about other trains were sent out as needed, the T said.

 The stretch of Railroad Avenue in front of the station was closed down to one lane until investigators left the scene.